 -Agreement

 Farmers who were displaced by the Park also complained about the lack of information and consultation related to the environmental and social impacts of the Park.
 They continue to worry about the Park’s impact on vital water resources such as pollution of the Trou-du-Nord River and contamination of local groundwater.
 For years the local community has complained about the immense trash piles where solid waste from the Park was disposed, and which caught on fire in 2020 contributing to harmful air pollution for all those living next to the trash piles.
+Fires at these trash piles continue to be a problem affecting the communities living nearby.

 The IDB in the 2018 Agreement committed to continuing to improve in the areas of solid waste, wastewater treatment, stakeholder engagement (inside and outside of the CIP), emergency response and implementation of the EHS system.
 These issues have yet to be fully addressed, even though the IDB’s policies require mitigation and remediation.